With our air, water, land, and climate threatened as never before, now is the time for those who desire a better future to work together.

-Our 32nd Annual Environmentalist of the Year Awards & Celebration on April 24 is the premier environmental celebration in northern Michigan.
+Join NMEAC and environmentalists from across the region at the 32nd Annual Environmentalist of the Year Awards & Celebration on April 24.
+This is the premier environmental celebration in northern Michigan.

 This year's guest speaker will be Brian Newland, the Tribal Chairman of the Bay Mills Chippewa and Ottawa Tribes.

 Nominations are open through March 31 - who do you know that is deserving of an award?

 Nature Naturally: Creating a native garden in your own backyard